Supporting Brain and Body Function for Stroke Patients Through Hyperbaric Oxygen

 • Getting long-term, persistent headaches

-• Having headaches become severe enough to disrupt your daily activities
+• Having headaches that become severe enough to disrupt your daily activities

 10. Vision issues